martinpihrt/OSPy/tests/README.md

   immediate persistence, reload and fallback to a valid database copy;
 * the complete plug-in lifecycle: install, activate, health report, restart, update, preserved data, failed-start rollback and disable.
+* real web.py route dispatch and rendering for the main administrator pages, plug-in management and installation, anonymous login redirects, role protection, Diagnostics JSON success and failure responses, history and cache headers, and CSRF rejection before an administrator POST handler runs.

 Tests share a temporary OSPy data directory and disable background plug-in repository checks.
 Scheduler, API and plug-in dependencies are isolated or